hrdtbs/hrdtbs/README.md

 ### programing

 The first I used as work was Unity (C#).
-After that, I learned web knowledge while using Wordpress and Rails, and nowadays I often use React.
+After that, I learned web knowledge while using Wordpress and Rails, and nowadays I often use React/Node.js/Typescript.
 Programming is a hobby for me.

 ### music